melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs-app-router-presentation-notes.md

 - Header.Client
 - Header.server.tsx, Header.client.tsx (or Header.Server.tsx, Header.Client.tsx)

-### Pattern 4: How to improve TTFB
+### Pattern 4: Improve TTFB with streaming with caution

 TTFB or Time to First Byte measures how long it takes for a user’s browser to **receive the first byte of data*- from the server after making an HTTP request.
-Therefore it includes 1\. sending the request, 2\. server processing like DB querying, 3\. streaming the first byte of the response.
-Our domain is 2, cloud infra’s is 1 and 3\.
+Therefore it includes 1. sending the request, 2. server processing like DB querying, 3. streaming the first byte of the response.
+Our domain is 2, cloud infra’s is 1 and 3.

 - `useStaticData`: we want to slowly remove component dependency on useStaticData in favour of doing more data fetching on the server
   - Can the data be passed down?
   - Can you adjust the component composition so the data can be passed in?
   - else apply `use client`

+If suspended components are only visible after hydration (29), then it sounds like we should never suspend the largest contentful area, or LCP will degrade.

+It also sounds like there is some healthy doubt about whether streamed content is available to Google Bot, since JS is required to swap out the loading state.
+I would probably default to "plain SSR" without stream for content that must be crawlable to be on the safe side.

 ### Summary